(some sections updated 4/2019)

 Cysteine has anti-oxidant effects.
 That was the first reason it was studied.
 It also affects a neurotransmitter called glutamate (as does lamotrigine).
 In some research studies, it was used for one reason but may have actually worked through the other!
 At this point, it’s not clear exactly how the stuff is helping, when it does; but it seems clearly more than a placebo.

 This simple molecule has been studied and shown to be better than a placebo for the treatment of:

 - compulsive hair-pulling (“trichotillomania”)Grant and obsessive compulsive disorderAfshar ; but didn’t work in kids’ trichotillomaniaBloch

 - addictive behaviors: cocaine cravingLaRowe; gambling Grant; marijuana useGray; and cigarette smoking (decrease use but not craving)Knackstead

 and preliminary evidence (not studied yet against placebo, or in humans) for the following:

 - reversing the brain changes induced by cocaine (in rats, anyway)Moussawi, Madayag

 - prevent the decrease in kidney function sometimes caused by lithium.Berk p1

-UPDATE 10/12: a new study by the original Australian team of investigators suggests NAC is no better than placebo after the initial improvement?
+UPDATE 10/2012: a new study by the original Australian team of investigators suggests NAC is no better than placebo after the initial improvement?
 Here’s a separate page with my interpretation.
 Short version: this matches my experience using it with patients — it seems to do something for a while then often poops out.
 Like antidepressants sometimes do.
-And it seems as though it push some people toward manic-side symptoms.
+And it seems as though it can push some people toward manic-side symptoms.
 Like antidepressants often do.
-I’ve seen that too.
+I’ve seen it do that too.

 How does it work?